 |Duration||5 Years||2-3 Years|

+One of the prominent differences between CA and CS courses is the career pathways.
 Being prominent courses in the field of Commerce, it is essential for the aspirants to possess a strong knowledge of core subjects under this stream.
-The journey of attaining the esteemed qualifications differ greatly.
-Let us understand in simple steps, the processes of becoming a CA as well as CS.
+The journey of attaining esteemed qualifications differs greatly.
+Let us understand in simple steps, the processes of becoming a CA as well as a CS.

 You will be required to complete the below-mentioned steps to become a CA: